 Can I breastfeed if I have HIV?

-In developing countries, the risk of HIV transmission with breastfeeding has to be balanced against the risks to the baby of not breastfeeding.
-In these countries, women cannot safely formula feed, due to issues with supply and cost of formula, availability of clean water and facilities for sterilisation of equipment.
-Breastfeeding is the only realistic option for these mothers.
-So, in developing countries, the World Health Organization (WHO) recommends that when HIV-infected mothers breastfeed, they should receive treatment for HIV and also breastfeed.
+In developing countries where women cannot safely formula feed, due to issues with supply and cost of formula, availability of clean water and facilities for sterilisation of equipment, breastfeeding is the only realistic option.
+So, in developing countries, the World Health Organization (WHO) recommends that, when HIV-infected mothers breastfeed, they should receive treatment for HIV and also breastfeed.

 Can I breastfeed if I have hepatitis B?

 If you have hepatitis B infection, you should still breastfeed your baby.
 It is vitally important that your newborn baby should be immunised against hepatitis B at birth.
 The hepatitis B vaccine and hepatitis B immunoglobulin (an immune system protein that fights infection), given within twelve hours of life, give the baby a 95% chance of being protected against hepatitis B infection.

 Most medicines pass into breast milk.
 Usually this is in very small quantities - amounts too small generally to be considered harmful.
 It is safe to breastfeed with most prescribed medications.
 However, there are some exceptions, and the age of your baby is also important.
 If you have a low-birth-weight or premature baby, the amount of medication in the breast milk could pose more risk.

 Many medications are unlicensed in breastfeeding mothers.
 This means that the manufacturers have not undertaken enough research into their safety in breastfeeding.
 This sort of research often can't be done for ethical reasons, as breastfeeding women couldn't be given medicines experimentally to find out if these would harm their babies.